-ART 400 - Drawing Fundamentals (2 Cr.)
+ART 400 Drawing Fundamentals (2 Cr.)

 The development of strong drawing skills is of extreme importance since they are essential tools for expressing ideas, particularly during the pre-production stages of an animation project.
 Therefore, this course presents the basic elements of drawing and graphic design in order to improve the student's practical ability to draw with skill and imagination.
-It will cover methods of observing, describing, and organizing forms using various mediums such as pencil, charcoal, and color pencils.
+It covers methods of observing, describing, and organizing forms using various mediums, such as pencil, charcoal, and color pencils.

-ART 401 - Conceptual Illustration and Visual Development (3 Cr.)
+ART 401 Conceptual Illustration and Visual Development (3 Cr.)

 This course explores the animation pre-production skills of conceptual illustration and visual development.
-Students will apply their knowledge of drawing, storytelling, and composition to create speculative drawings for animation.
-They will review compositional systems, design process, and illustration techniques.
-Additionally, students will explore means of using drawing to visually explore story and character ideas from both existing and original story materials.
-They will also consider adaptation, stylization, and visual variety.
-The course will emphasize professional applications, techniques, and standards of quality.
-The work completed in this course will serve as pre-production design for PRJ 300, PRJ 350, or ANI 300.
+Students apply their knowledge of drawing, storytelling, and composition to create speculative drawings for animation.
+They review compositional systems, design process, and illustration techniques.
+Additionally, students explore means of using drawing to visually explore story and character ideas from both existing and original story materials.
+They also consider adaptation, stylization, and visual variety.
+The course emphasizes professional applications, techniques, and standards of quality.
+The work completed in this course serves as pre-production design for PRJ 300, PRJ 350, or ANI 300.